sehlen-bsi/botan-docs/audit_report/3.1.0/src/01_generic_changes.rst

 Regarding post-quantum cryptography, the most important changes since the last audit are the addition of CRYSTALS Dilithium and the SPHINCS+ signature algorithms.
-The crypto documentation [TODO: Ref Cryptodoc] describes Botan's implementation of these algorithms.
+The crypto documentation [CRYPD]_ describes Botan's implementation of these algorithms.
 Dilithium is added within the modules `dilithium` and `dilithium_aes` for the modern and AES variant, respectively.
 For SPHINCS+ the modules `sphincsplus_sha2` and `sphincsplus_shake` are added